arup-group/arc-components/DEV_README.md

 - Press `M` to debug manually in a custom browser.
 - Press `Q` to quit watch mode.
 - Press `Enter` to re-run all tests.

-Press `m` to start debugging in your custom browser, followed by `d` to open your default browser.

-In the browser you will see the available test files.
-Click on a file to start debugging.

-## Scripts
-- `lint` runs the linter for your project
-- `format` runs the formatter for your project
-- `test` runs your test suite with Web Test Runner
-- `test:watch` runs your test suite with Web Test Runner while watching file changes
-- `storybook` runs the web-component playground for your project
-- `storybook:build` builds the web-component playground for your project
-- `build` builds your app and outputs it in your `dist` directory
-- `start:build` runs your app after it has been built using the build command
-- `start` runs your app for development, reloading on file changes

-## Tooling configs
-For most of the tools, the configuration is in the `package.json` to reduce the amount of files in your project.
-If you customize the configuration a lot, you can consider moving them to individual files.